AndreaPelosi/sparse.jl/README.md

 ## Requirements
 To build the graphs on which to execute *BFS,* you need `GraphBLASInterface.jl` and `SuiteSparseGraphBLAS.jl` Julia packages.
-You can download them typing `julia` command inside a terminal and, once inside the Julia REPL, typing the following instructions:
+To download them, type the following instructions inside the Julia REPL:

 ```
 julia> using Pkg